-The Inferred Mineral Resources estimate of the Kindersley Lithium Project was completed in accordance with NI 43-101 and CIM definition standards (2014), and CIM (2012, 2019) and OSC (2011) guidance.
-As of the effective date of this PEA, total resource estimates include approximately 10.570 billion m3 (66.485 billion bbl) of brine with an estimated associated lithium concentration of 74.0 mg/L. Total elemental lithium is estimated at 782,182 tonnes (862,208 ton), or 4,163,000 tonnes (4,588,922 ton) of lithium carbonate equivalent or 4,727,979 tonnes (5,211,705 ton) of lithium hydroxide monohydrate.
-All defined resource is categorized as Inferred.
+The Mineral Resources estimate of the Kindersley Lithium Project was completed in accordance with NI 43-101 and CIM definition standards (2014), and CIM (2012, 2019) and OSC (2011) guidance.
+As of the effective date of this PEA, total resource estimates include approximately 10.570 billion m3 (66.485 billion bbl) of brine with an estimated associated lithium concentration of 74.0 mg/L. Total elemental lithium is estimated at 782,182 tonnes (862,208 ton), or 4,163,000 tonnes (4,588,921 ton) of lithium carbonate equivalent or 4,732,000 tonnes (5,216,136 ton) of lithium hydroxide monohydrate.
+The resources within the KLP have been categorized as Inferred, Indicated, and Measured based upon proximity to confirmed lithium concentration tests.
+Table 25-1 shows the breakdown of the total resources between the Inferred, Indicated, and Measured estimates within the Phase 1 Development Area, which includes approximately 8% of the lands within the KLP, are summarized in Table 25-2.